-Under certain circumstances, it may be necessary for administration to restrict a student's access to a college-owned building and/or individual(s).
+Under certain circumstances, it may be necessary for a College administrator to restrict a student's access to a college-owned building and/or individual(s).
 While these orders are determined on a case-by-case basis, they may be associated with alleged behavior that may need to be addressed through a conduct or other administrative process, or they may be granted as a supportive measure to enhance the comfort of community members.
-Individuals will be notified in writing via their Babson College email address, these orders become effective immediately and may be imposed at any point prior to the final resolution via the Student Accountability Process or other administrative process.
-Such orders may be implemented by Public Safety, Dean of Students, Community Standards, or Title IX.
+Individuals will be notified of these orders in writing via their Babson College email address.
+These orders become effective immediately and may be imposed at any point prior to the final resolution via the Student Accountability Process or other administrative process.
+Such orders may be implemented by Public Safety, Dean of Students, Community Standards, or Title IX Coordinator.
+No Contact/Stay Away Orders issued before the completion of a student accountability process are not an indication of responsibility.